The Bulletin: School of Arts and Sciences: BFA

 If students fail to complete any of the above requirements, they may be penalized with:

-If a student who misses a review board (as a reviewer or reviewee) has a medical excuse or a documented emergency, by the Assistant Dean of Student Affairs at the SMFA or the Associate Dean for Undergraduate Advising at the SMFA may excuse them from their review board obligations.
+If a student who misses a review board (as a reviewer or reviewee) has a medical excuse or a documented emergency, by the Assistant Dean of Student Affairs at the SMFA or the Associate Dean of Advising and Undergraduate Studies at the SMFA may excuse them from their review board obligations.
 The student must make up the board no later than early in the next term the student is enrolled in the case of their own review board, and peer reviewing by the end of the next term.

 Invited Guests